 Yes.
 Women are told they have “old eggs” all the time, yet many of these same women have pursued fertility by hypnosis, used their own eggs, and given birth to healthy babies conceived either naturally or with medical assistance.

-If you have more questions about hypnofertility, or would like to talk to Joann about assisting you to clear the blocks to becoming pregnant, contact her at 203-907-7710, by email at: JoannDunsing@GMail.com or use the form below
+If you have more questions about fertlity by hypnosis, or would like to talk to me (Joann Dunsing) about assisting you to clear the blocks to becoming pregnant, contact me at 203-907-7710 for your complimentary phone conversation or use the form below.
+I usually respond within 24 hours.

 © Copyright 2009 The HypnoFertility Foundation, Inc. All rights reserved worldwide.